composablehorizons/compose-icons/icons-heroicons-mini-cmp/README.md

-# Heroicons mini icons for Compose Multiplatform
+# Heroicons Mini icons for Compose Multiplatform

-A Compose Multiplatform icon library with all available Heroicons mini icons.
+A Compose Multiplatform icon library with all available Heroicons Mini icons.

 ## Installation